6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 - Preserve formatting, headings, numbering, internal cross-references, and overall document consistency.
 - Ensure all related sections remain synchronized after the update — an edit to one section that has implications elsewhere in the same document must be reflected everywhere, in the same delivery.
 - If a change affects multiple governed documents, identify every affected document explicitly and provide the complete updated version of each.
+- This full-document delivery requirement applies to governed-document delivery.
+It does not require ordinary analytical discussion, recommendations, or working-session commentary to reproduce entire documents.

 ---